quat1024/quat1024.github.io/in/posts/managing_java.md

 There are lots of other builds of Java based on the OpenJDK open-source project:

 * You can download [directly from OpenJDK](https://jdk.java.net/).
 They only provide zips (no installers) and don't provide Java 8.
-* You can download from Azul or Amazon or Microsoft or whatever.
+* You can download from Azul or Amazon or Microsoft or a bunch of other companies.
 Their builds differ from OpenJDK mostly in professional support opportunities and other things that aren't really relevant to Minecraft players.
 * You can download GraalVM.
-Good luck with that.
+Good luck using that.

 I recommend Temurin because it's "plain", the website is decent, and it's the JDK I use on my personal computers.